Trintellix Patient Medication Guide

 - warfarin (Coumadin, Jantoven)

-- Take BRINTELLIX exactly as your healthcare providers tells you to take it.
+- Take TRINTELLIX exactly as your healthcare provider tells you to take it.

-- Take BRINTELLIX at about the same time each day.
+- Take TRINTELLIX at about the same time each day.

-- Your healthcare provider may need to change the dose of BRINTELLIX until it is the right dose for you.
+- Your healthcare provider may need to change the dose of TRINTELLIX until it is the right dose for you.

-- Do not start or stop taking BRINTELLIX without talking to your healthcare provider first.
-Suddenly stopping BRINTELLIX when you take higher doses may cause you to have side effects, including:
+- Do not start or stop taking TRINTELLIX without talking to your healthcare provider first.
+Suddenly stopping TRINTELLIX when you take higher doses may cause you to have side effects

 - mood swings

 - runny nose

 - TRINTELLIX may be taken with or without food.
 If you take too much TRINTELLIX, call the Poison Control Center at 1-800-222-1222 or go to the nearest hospital emergency room right away.